© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twr yr Hill Round Barrow is a scheduled monument protected by Cadw under reference DE088.
 View the official record →

-Twr yr Hill Round Barrow is a Bronze Age funerary monument located in Denbighshire, Wales.
+Twr yr Hill Round Barrow is a Neolithic or Bronze Age burial monument located in Denbighshire, Wales, designated as a scheduled ancient monument under reference SAM DE088.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE088.

 Twr yr Hill Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twr yr Hill Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE088.